My Gridcoin experiment is done

 Monday, June 15, 2020

-Since I was a kid, I have always wanted to have a home weather station of good quality that did not cost a fortune.
+Since I was a kid, I have always wanted a high-quality home weather station that didn’t cost a fortune.
 The professional/serious hobbyist models start at $1000.
-The one I now have is nowhere near that expensive, but if I added up the money for all of the cheaper ones I have bought over the years, it would no doubt equal one expensive one.
+The one I have now is nowhere near that expensive, but if I added up the money for all the cheaper ones I have bought over the years, it would no doubt equal one expensive one.
 Or more.

 It was one of the better things “he” ever brought me.
 It wasn’t just a weather station, it was a science kit/leaning tool.
 I had to assemble each sensor and wire them into the console.
-Even getting that far it wasn’t easy to view anything it was telling me.
-I had to count flashes of red light to calculate the wind speed, and use a wet bulb/dry bulb calculation to find the humidity.
+Even getting that far, it wasn’t easy to view anything it was telling me.
+I had to count flashes of a red light to calculate wind speed and use a wet-bulb/dry-bulb calculation to find humidity.
 It was inaccurate as far as any real current conditions went.
 But I had fun building it and learned a lot.
 This wasn’t the sort of “toy” Santa ever brought to my brother or sister.
 Maybe he had seen I had some sort of talent I had not realized at the time.

-As I continue to explore old hobbies that were of interest to me long ago, again I found that the level of technical changes and a relative decrease in cost for weather stations over the years is phenomenal.
-The current iteration of weather stations I decided on is exponentially beyond that initial gift from Santa or any of the other brands I have had limited success in setting up over the years.
+As I continue to explore old hobbies that interested me long ago, I again find that the pace of technological change and the relative decrease in the cost of weather stations over the years are phenomenal.
+The current weather station I chose is exponentially better than the initial gift from Santa or any of the other brands I have had limited success with setting up over the years.
 It is an Ambient Weather WS-2902B Osprey.
-The main sensor array is solar powered by day and uses a slow discharge capacitor for nighttime.
+The main sensor array is solar-powered during the day and uses a slow-discharge capacitor at night.
 For days with too much cloud cover, it has a battery backup.

 It has about every weather sensor you could want.
 Assembly was minimal.
-It has an indoor display console, and you can connect it to the internet.
-Of course, that was the main goal of mine.
+It has an indoor display console and can connect to the internet.
+Of course, that was my main goal.
 I have it open on my computer as I write.
 Being a total weather geek, I was excited to see my station listed for the first time on the map of other stations in town.
-Through the connection of my personal weather station to http://www.wunderground.com, I have joined more than 250,000 other weather hobbyists supplying local weather conditions across the country.
-I have a phone app to access my backyard weather on my phone wherever I go.
-And the weather underground people use my data and that of the others to help in producing more accurate forecasts.
+By connecting my personal weather station to http://www.wunderground.com, I have joined more than 250,000 other weather hobbyists who are supplying local weather conditions across the country.
+I have a phone app that lets me check the weather in my backyard wherever I go.
+And the Weather Underground people use my data and that of others to help produce more accurate forecasts.

-This was a bit of trouble (it is me, and this is how things go).
+This was a bit of trouble (it’s me, and this is how things go).
 I started with the station mounted on a stand on my deck.
-That seemed to get too much reflected heat from the house there, so I moved it 100 feet out into the yard where it is surrounded by tall grass and short shrubs.
+That seemed to reflect too much heat from the house, so I moved it 100 feet out into the yard, where it is surrounded by tall grass and short shrubs.
 It should be a perfect spot.
 But it is still a bit on the hot side.
-Now I see for a hundred dollars more, I could have had one that has a fan to draw air into the temperature and humidity chamber for use in hotter less windy climates.
+Now I see that for $100 more, I could have had one with a fan to draw air into the temperature and humidity chamber for use in hotter, less windy climates.
 Now they tell me.

 Maybe next time.
 Or maybe next time I will spring for the $1,000 level.

 Update- Prior to this being published, I had noticed a “Gold Star” emblem had been added to my station readout.
-Wondering about this as I tend to do about everything, I found that this is a notice by Wunderground that my station has passed their quality control to become one of 20,000 stations used to generate Forecasts on Demand.
+Wondering about this, as I tend to do about everything, I found that this is a notice from Wunderground that my station has passed their quality control and is now one of 20,000 stations used to generate Forecasts on Demand.

 From their information-